dubrovskayya/hotel_dwh/README.md

   Transforms data from staging (filtering, enrichment, SCD2 and SCD1 for dimensions) and loads it into DWH tables (facts and dimensions).

 - **`update_data_marts.py`**
-  Aggregates data from the DWH and updates data marts for analytics (e.g., revenue by room type).
+  Aggregates data from the DWH and updates data marts for analytics.

 ## Technologies